shuheitnk/S-ELA/README.md

 `ScalarELA` is an R package for Scalarization-based Exploratory Landscape Analysis (ELA).
 This package allows you to compute landscape features for various optimization problems.
 S-ELA converts the objective vectors of multi-objective optimization problems into a suitable form, scalar values, for ELA by utilizing decomposition and non-dominated sorting.
+This package has been confirmed to work properly with R version 4.4.1.
+It is expected to function correctly on this version or later.
+If you are using an earlier version, please ensure R version 3.4.0 or above.

 ![image](https://github.com/user-attachments/assets/df71a88e-cd1e-44ba-bb1e-da10dba08ffb)